authlib/example-oauth2-server/README.md

 )
 ```

-## Configure OAuth 2.0 Provider
+## Implement Grants

 The source code is in `website/oauth2.py`.
+There are four standard grant types:

+- Authorization Code Grant
+- Implicit Grant
+- Client Credentials Grant
+- Resource Owner Password Credentials Grant

+And Refresh Token is implemented as a Grant in Authlib.
+You don't have to do
+any thing on Implicit and Client Credentials grants, but there are missing
+methods to be implemented in other grants, checkout the source code.